Litter Due June 13th, 2019

-We are planning to breed Ivanka vom Coraschatten "Hilde" to Levis vom Veybach "Luke" in March 2019.
-The puppies would be ready for new homes in July 2019.
+We bred Ivanka vom Coraschatten "Hilde" to Levis vom Veybach "Luke" in April 2019.
+The puppies are due on/around June 13th and would be ready for new homes on/after August 11th.
 This would be Hilde's first litter.
 She is an Elka daughter and very similar to her mother in temperament.
 She is a very sweet and cooperative dog that was trained by a first-time handler.

 This would be Luke's second litter.
 He was bred one time last year and the resulting litter was comprised of 7 puppies.
 Those puppies are almost 10 months old now and developing really well.
 Luke has an absolutely bomb-proof temperament with both kids and dogs.
 He gets along well with everyone.
 He has a very dramatic on-off switch where he is happy to hunt hard in the field (he particularly LOVES water) and yet he just quietly lays down the moment he comes into the house.
 He was super easy to train completing force-fetch in just a couple of weeks and mastering duck searches almost as soon as he was introduced to the water.
 He has always pointed well and been naturally steady.
 We would like to continue producing dogs that are easy for first-time handlers to raise and train and we believe that Hilde/Luke pups would be easy for anyone to develop into fantastic hunting companions and pets in the home.